gaearon/react-hot-loader/README.md

 * Requires little configuration
 * Automatically disabled in production
 * Works with or without Babel (you can remove `react-hot-loader/babel` from `.babelrc` and instead add `react-hot-loader/webpack` to `loaders`)

+Check out [the Migration to 3.0 guide](https://github.com/gaearon/react-hot-loader/tree/master/docs#migration-to-30) to learn how to migrate your app to 3.0.

+### Learn

 This is a **stable for daily use in development** implementation of [React live code editing](http://www.youtube.com/watch?v=pw4fKkyPPg8).